-For 2021, Liberty Utilities is required to include 21.6% renewable energy in their energy supply.
-This minimum compliance requirement will increase incrementally to 25.2% by 2025 and remain fixed thereafter, absent an increase in the RPS requirement by the NH legislature.
+For 2021, the utilities are required to include 21.6% renewable energy in their energy supply.
+This minimum compliance requirement will increase incrementally to 25.2% by 2025 and remain fixed thereafter, absent an increase in the RPS.

 Refer to Attachment 3 for further details on the RPS.